MingStar/SimUniversity/Readme.md

 * Acquire students from the 2nd campus in the setup phase (same as Catan)

 ### TODO:
-* Move the game moves info to the contract
-* Seperate interfaces for game update and interfaces for AI queries
+* Fix AI player selecting bad location in set up phase
 * Write tests for the game play
-* Fix AI player selecting bad location in set up phase
 * Enable deep copy of game state (so AI cannot break the actual game)

 ### Tidy up: